YeferYV/RetroNvim/README.md

 - RetroNvim installs [`cvim` a vscodevim fork with flash.nvim support](https://github.com/VSCodeVim/Vim/issues/8567) and [`whichkey` a menu for keymaps](https://github.com/vspacecode/vscode-which-key) vscode extensions as optional dependencies

 - some text-objects requires install [`vscode-neovim`](https://github.com/vscode-neovim/vscode-neovim)
-  (tested on vscode-neovim version v1.18.17, neovim version v0.11.0 and retronvim version v0.3.0, future versions may be incompatible with retronvim's [init.lua](https://github.com/YeferYV/RetroNvim/blob/main/nvim/init.lua) file) and uninstall/disable [`cvim`](https://github.com/VSCodeVim/Vim/issues/8567) extension, you may need to relaunch vscode, alternatively use `nvim` or `yazi` when opening a terminal with the profile `zsh (retronvim)` or `powershell(retronvim)` which are the default profile when opening a terminal
+  (tested on vscode-neovim version v1.18.24, neovim version v0.11.0 and retronvim version v0.4.2, future versions may be incompatible with retronvim's [init.lua](https://github.com/YeferYV/RetroNvim/blob/main/nvim/init.lua) file) and uninstall/disable [`cvim`](https://github.com/VSCodeVim/Vim/issues/8567) extension, you may need to relaunch vscode, alternatively use `nvim` or `yazi` when opening a terminal with the profile `zsh (retronvim)` or `powershell(retronvim)` which are the default profile when opening a terminal

 - nvim/yazi/zsh/powershell will search for retronvim installation path alphabetically (~/.cursor then ~/.vscode then ~/.windsurf ...) and will use the first one found

+- `Touchcursor Keyboard Layout` on `MacOs` requires `brew install karabiner` or open `whichkey` > `+Install Dependencies` > `install brew karabiner`

 **Manual Install**